jennybc/STAT545A_2013/hw00_instructions.md

 Go back to [STAT545A home](current.html)

-How to submit homework, Take 1
+How to submit homework, Take 2
 ========================================================

-> NOTE: new filename convention!
-Since Gist and RPubs mess with capitalization, let's go lowercase.
-Sorry to inconvenience the people who tried already.

 ### Filename convention